FilippoVissani/continuous-integration-template/README.md

 # continuous-integration-template
-This repository is used as base tempate for continuous integration
+This repository is used as base template for continuous integration